 Startups.be is the one stop shop for Belgian tech entrepreneurs.
 We partner with startups to reach their global ambition, we facilitate joint innovation with business partners worldwide, and we’re the reference center of expertise in the Belgian startup ecosystem.

 About Close the Gap

 Access to information and communication technology (ICT) is essential for people to improve their lives and realize their full potential.
 Particularly in rural and / or disadvantaged areas in developing countries where people still live off grid and are not connected with the developments in the rest of the world.
 Providing them with ICT access to information, innovations and global interaction is one of the major drivers of sustainable economic and social development, on an unprecedented scale.
 We have over a decade of experience in bridging the digital divide and igniting ICT entrepreneurship in Africa and the world.

 First of its kind, the Belgian Digital for Development platform will be launched in November 2017.
+Coordinated by Close the Gap and Agoria.
 Its focus is co-creation, creating a knowledge sharing eco system in Belgium on digital for development projects and opportunities, stimulating private sector engagement in the development sector.

 About GEN Belgium/ GEN Kenya